 See how well you suit this job in Career Planner.

-With experience and relevant training, it may be possible to specialise in a particular area of probation work, such as working with sex offenders, high-risk offenders or working in court.
+With experience and relevant training, it may be possible to specialise in a particular area of probation work, such as working with sex offenders or working in court.

 Some probation officers take advantage of secondments that may be offered to spend time working for other agencies, such as in youth offending teams or prisons.
-Training for those who are thinking of becoming managers may also be available in some trusts.
+Training for those who are thinking of becoming managers may also be available.